krystiansola/java-template/tutorials/SPRING-KAFKA.md

 A kafka event will be sent but now no consumer is listening to the event.
 In the next step we will implement the consumer.

-# Step 3: Implement the consumer
+# Step 3: Implement the consumer library

-Points to clarify:

-- decide how generate code which has different groupId.
-- should we provide a shared library which then is added to the consumer project or should we generate the code in the consumer project?